UoY-RoboStar/SLEEC-TK/README.md

 5. Click `Next` and finally `Finish`.
 6. During the installation, which should take a couple of minutes, you will be prompted to:
- a.
-Accept the EPL license: we recommend toggling `Remember accepted licenses`.
+* Accept the EPL license: we recommend toggling `Remember accepted licenses`.
- b.
-Trust `unsigned content of unknown origin`: you will need to click on
-    `Select All` followed by `Trust Selected`.
+* Trust `unsigned content of unknown origin`: you will need to click on `Select All` followed by `Trust Selected`.
 7. At the end of this process, if everything succeeds, Eclipse 2021 will be launched automatically with the plug-ins in this folder installed, as well